 The Massaman curry is extracted from Indian curry and is a favorite in central and southern Thailand.
 Massaman curry paste is made using red chilis, garlic, lemongrass, blue ginger, shallots, cardamom, nutmeg, cloves, coriander, cumin, and cinnamon.
 Kaffir lime leaves and coconut milk are then added to create the sauce, topped off with potatoes and peanuts.

 Panang curry traces its roots to Laos and is a favorite in central Thailand.
 It is more subtly flavored and milder than other Thai curries.
 It is made from dried chilis, coconut milk, lemongrass, kaffir lime leaves, garlic, blue ginger, shallots, cilantro, cumin, and some paste.
 Occasionally, it can contain peanuts.

 Getting authentic Thai cuisine can bring significant flavor to your taste buds, especially when the appropriate Thai curries are used.
 At Thai Ginger Restaurants, we utilize authentic Thai curries to give you an unforgettable dining experience.

 About Thai Ginger

 For all your in-house and take-out dining needs, visit our restaurant for a wide range of Thai cuisines.
 Do you have any upcoming celebrations?
-Visit any of our family-friendly locations in Seattle to enjoy an authentic Thai cuisine experience.
-You can also give us a call for more information on our takeout options available at all locations.
+Visit any of our family-friendly locations in the Seattle area to enjoy an authentic Thai cuisine experience.
+You can also order online for takeout or delivery.